alejandro-ao/mcp-server-example/README.md

 This repository contains an implementation of a Model Context Protocol (MCP) server for educational purposes.
 This code demonstrates how to build a functional MCP server that can integrate with various LLM clients.

-To follow the complete tutorial, please refer to the[YouTube video tutorial](https://youtu.be/Ek8JHgZtmcI).
+To follow the complete tutorial, please refer to the [YouTube video tutorial](https://youtu.be/Ek8JHgZtmcI).

 ## What is MCP?